 Coordination with area agencies.
-Missoula County OEM is working with local Community Organizations Active in Disaster (COAD) to coordinate assistance for residents affected by flooding.
+Missoula County OEM continues to work with local Community Organizations Active in Disaster (COAD) to coordinate assistance for residents affected by flooding.
 These partners include the Red Cross, local volunteer organizations, DNRC, Forest Service and others.
 Information will be provided as it becomes available.